d7omdev/clipse-gui/README.md

 - **Delete:** Select an item and press `x` or `Delete`.
 - **Filter Pinned:** Press `Tab` to toggle showing only pinned items.
 - **Zoom:** Use `Ctrl +` / `Ctrl -` / `Ctrl 0` to adjust the main list item size.
+- **Settings:** Press `Ctrl+,` to open the settings window for configuring options like compact mode, hover-to-select, and pinned item protection.
 - **Help:** Press `?` to view the keyboard shortcuts window.
 - **Quit:** Press `Esc` (if search is clear), `Ctrl+Q`.